t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 ### IoT End Devices Management

 IoT end device management includes managing information about the IoT devices, including their sensors, how to communicate with them, etc. Edge computing addresses the scalability challenges from the massive number of IoT end devices by separating the scalability domain into edge/local networks and remote networks.
+For example, in the context of the oneM2M standard, the software campaign feature enables installing, deleting, activating, and deactivating software functions/services on a potentially large number of edge nodes {{oneM2M-TR0052}}.
+Using a dash board or a management software, a service provider issues those requests through an IoT cloud platform supporting the software campaign functionality.

 Challenges listed in {{sec-dis-auth}} may be applicable to IoT end devices management as well.